driessenslucas/researchproject/Thesis.md

 - **Outdoor and Indoor Maze Tests**: Real-world testing scenarios presented unique challenges, such as varying surface textures and unpredictable environmental conditions, which significantly impacted the RC-car's navigation capabilities.

   - The outdoor test attempted to navigate the RC-car on uneven surfaces, where surface texture variations greatly affected its performance.
 This test underscored the importance of environmental factors in autonomous navigation ([View Test 1](https://github.com/driessenslucas/researchproject/assets/91117911/02df8a25-b7f0-4061-89b7-414e6d25d31c), [View Test 2](https://github.com/driessenslucas/researchproject/assets/91117911/187561a7-c0cb-4921-af3e-9c2c99cb0137)).
   - Indoor testing provided a more controlled environment, allowing us to closely monitor and adjust the RC-car's navigation strategies.
-Despite the controlled conditions, these tests highlighted the challenge of accurately translating simulation models to real-world applications, reflecting on the complexities of sim-to-real transfer ([View Test 1](https://github.com/driessenslucas/researchproject/assets/91117911/ce0f47e9-26cd-459e-8b26-ff345d1ee96b), [View Test 2](https://github.com/driessenslucas/researchproject/assets/91117911/ea4a9bff-e191-4ce2-b2cc-acc57c781fa3), [View Test 3](https://github.com/driessenslucas/researchproject/assets/91117911/4783729f-10cc-4c61-afa4-71cfc93d5d3e), [View Test 4](https://github.com/driessenslucas/researchproject/assets/91117911/77091cb5-dbc5-4447-abc2-dc820dc66188)).
+Despite the controlled conditions, these tests highlighted the challenge of accurately translating simulation models to real-world applications, reflecting on the complexities of sim-to-real transfer ([View Test 1](https://github.com/driessenslucas/researchproject/assets/91117911/ce0f47e9-26cd-459e-8b26-ff345d1ee96b), [View Test 2](https://github.com/driessenslucas/researchproject/assets/91117911/ea4a9bff-e191-4ce2-b2cc-acc57c781fa3), [View Test 3](https://github.com/driessenslucas/researchproject/assets/91117911/4783729f-10cc-4c61-afa4-71cfc93d5d3e), [View Test 4](https://github.com/driessenslucas/researchproject/assets/91117911/77091cb5-dbc5-4447-abc2-dc820dc66188)). -->
+## Integration of Practical Experiments

+Throughout this research project, I employed a series of practical experiments to navigate and overcome encountered challenges.
+These experiments, documented through video demonstrations, provide tangible insights into my problem-solving process.

+### Addressing Alignment and Orientation Challenges

+One of the key challenges I faced was ensuring precise orientation and alignment of the RC-car during movement.
+To tackle this, I utilized the MPU6050 gyroscope, aiming to correct alignment issues and achieve accurate 90-degree turns.

+#### Utilizing the MPU6050 Gyroscope for Precise Orientation

+My first set of experiments focused on leveraging the gyroscope to correct the car's orientation for accurate navigation.
+This approach was pivotal in my attempts to ensure the RC-car could navigate mazes with high precision.

+- To address alignment issues when attempting precise 90-degree turns, I explored the potential of the MPU6050 gyroscope to adjust the car's movement based on its orientation.
+This experiment aimed to refine my control over the vehicle's navigation through the maze.
+See \hyperref[ref22]{[22]} and \hyperref[ref23]{[23]}.
+- Further testing focused on using the gyroscope for realigning the car's forward movement, aiming to rectify the persistent ~3-degree offset.
+Despite my efforts, completely eliminating this offset proved challenging, showcasing the complexities of simulating real-world physics.
+See \hyperref[ref24]{[24]}, \hyperref[ref25]{[25]}, and \hyperref[ref26]{[26]}.

+### Enhancing Movement Precision with Encoders

+The pursuit of enhancing the RC-car's movement precision led us to experiment with rotary encoders.
+These devices were integrated to measure wheel rotations accurately, aiming to improve straight-line movements and correct the noted ~3-degree offset.

+- I introduced rotary encoders to my setup, hoping to gain more precise control over the car's movements by accurately measuring wheel rotations.
+This experiment represented a significant effort to refine the vehicle's navigation capabilities by ensuring more accurate movement and orientation.
+See \hyperref[ref27]{[27]} and \hyperref[ref28]{[28]}.
+- Despite an encouraging start, a malfunction with one of the encoders halted further tests using this specific setup, highlighting the practical challenges of hardware reliability in real-world applications.
+See \hyperref[ref29]{[29]}.

+### Real-World Application Tests

+Moving beyond controlled environments, I conducted tests in both outdoor and indoor settings to evaluate the RC-car's performance in real-world conditions.
+These tests were crucial for assessing the practical application of my research findings.

+- The outdoor test attempted to navigate the RC-car on uneven surfaces, where surface texture variations greatly affected its performance.
+This test underscored the importance of environmental factors in autonomous navigation.
+See \hyperref[ref30]{[30]} and \hyperref[ref31]{[31]}.
+- Indoor testing provided a more controlled environment, allowing us to closely monitor and adjust the RC-car's navigation strategies.
+Despite the controlled conditions, these tests highlighted the challenge of accurately translating simulation models to real-world applications, reflecting on the complexities of sim-to-real transfer.
+See \hyperref[ref32]{[32]}, \hyperref[ref33]{[33]}, \hyperref[ref34]{[34]}, and \hyperref[ref35]{[35]}.

 \pagebreak